kolbyn24/Notes/02 - Secondary Categories/02 - Post Compromise.md

                 - Tunnel Metasploit modules through Beacon's SOCKS proxy by going to **View > Proxy Pivots**, highlighting the existing SOCKS proxy and clicking the **Tunnel** button. paste the command given into msfconsole.
                 - To stop the SOCKS proxy, use `socks stop` or **View > Proxy Pivots > Stop**.
                 - [[Reverse Port Forwards]] to bypass firewall and other network segmentation restrictions.
+                - [[NTLM Relaying]] to intercept or capture this authentication traffic in CobaltStrike